A “jewel” of a resource for teachers and counselors alike

 And what she finds are jewels … in the form of tools.

-What source is this, you might ask?
+Which lid is this, you might ask?
+That answer is easy:

-It’s QuaverReady!
+QuaverReady!

 Inside this flexible Pre-K-8 curriculum are ready-made lessons, animated songs, worksheets, coloring pages, and much, much more, all of it carefully designed to support students’ academic and personal growth in amazing ways.